spreka/biomagdsb/README.md

 Please see requirements.txt that can also be run as a bash script (Linux) or alternatively, you can copy the install commands to console corresponding to your system (command prompt (Windows) / terminal (Linux)) and execute them.

-- Install CUDA 9.0 and CuDNN 7.0 as well as MATLAB (Release 2017a or later) appropriate for your system.
+- Install CUDA 9.0 and CuDNN 7.0 as well as MATLAB* (Release 2017a or later) appropriate for your system.
 Currently, Linux and Windows implementation is provided.

+	\*: MATLAB is not required for [fast prediction](#fast-prediction).

-- MATLAB toolboxes used by the repository are:
+- MATLAB* toolboxes used by the repository are:
 	- Image Processing Toolbox
 	- Parallel Computing Toolbox
 	- Statistics and Machine Learning Toolbox